New year, fresh start for the champions: 5 things from Crystal Palace 0-3 Chelsea

 — OptaJoe (@OptaJoe) January 3, 2016

-“I try to focus the players on why you’re here and what your quality is," said Hiddink, "and if you try to get him [Costa] focused on what he’s good at, and not wasting energy on tonterias as they say in Spain (silly stuff), then they get what they’re able to do, and he proved that already in the past games.”
+“I try to focus the players on why you’re here and what is your quality," said Hiddink, "and if you try to get him [Costa] focused on what he’s good at, and not wasting energy on tonterias as they say in Spain (silly stuff), then they get what they’re able to do, and he proved that already in the past games.”

 5. Ivanovic enjoys easier ride

 One of the features of Chelsea’s August defeat to the Eagles was Branislav Ivanovic’s struggles at right-back, with 50% of Palace’s first half attacks coming from the Serb’s side of the pitch.
-The opening minutes at Selhurst suggested a similar tactic was being employed, but although Zaha was able to cut inside and fire a shot wide, the two-time England international couldn’t turn additional raids down the left into meaningful opportunities, and when his one chance came to equalise early in the second period, he shot tamely at Thibaut Courtois.
+The opening minutes at Selhurst suggested a similar tactic was being employed, but although Zaha was able to cut inside and fire a shot wide in the early exchanges, the two-time England international couldn’t turn additional raids down the left into meaningful opportunities, and when his one chance came to equalise early in the second period, he shot tamely at Thibaut Courtois.

 Before kick-off Zaha had attempted 123 dribbles this season, 13 more than any other Premier League player ahead of Riyad Mahrez (110).
 But while Leicester’s Algerian flanker has scored 13 league goals and set up 7 more, Zaha has yet to assist this term and attempted another 12 take-ons on Sunday afternoon, beating his man on just 5 occasions.